Indian Island School

-Indian Island School is a K-8 school located in the Penobscot Indian Island Reservation, Maine.
+Indian Island School is a K-8 school located in the Penobscot Indian Island Reservation, Maine, United States.
 Indian Island School's school administrative unit is the Indian Island School District.

 History

+The Indian Island School was originally founded in 1860.

-In 1978 the State of Maine asked the school to stop having instruction on religion.
+In 1978, the State of Maine told the school to stop having instruction on religion.

-In 1986 a new school facility began operations.
+In 1986, a new school facility began operations.
 At that time the enrollment was about 100.
-It was designed by Webster-Baldwin-Rohman-Day-Szarniecki.
-That company received the Architectural Portfolio Award for this school design that year.
-At the time the school covered grades preschool through seven, and it planned to have up to grade 9.
+It was designed by Webster-Baldwin-Rohman-Day-Szarniecki, which received the Architectural Portfolio Award for this school design that year.
+At the time, the school included grades preschool through seven, and it planned to have up to grade 9.

 Governance

-It is one of three schools in the Maine Indian Education (MIE) school district system, supported by funding by the Bureau of Indian Education (BIE).
+This is one of three schools in the Maine Indian Education (MIE) school district system, supported by funding by the Bureau of Indian Education (BIE).
 There are three school boards, one for each school, and each school has its own principal, while MIE has a collective superintendent.
-The MIE is akin to a main "union of towns" school system where multiple school administrative units share a superintendent but otherwise operate separately.
+The MIE is akin to a main "union of towns" school system, where multiple school administrative units share a superintendent but otherwise operate separately.

-The funding for the school comes from the federal government and the state of Maine; no local tax-based funding is given to the school.
+Funding for the school comes from the federal government and the state of Maine; no local tax-based funding is given to the school.